port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/Upbound/eks-as-a-service-action.md

 </details>
 You will need to create these blueprints in your Port organization.

-:::warn Blueprint creation
+:::warning Blueprint creation
 Blueprint creation may fail if they are not created in the order that they appear above
 :::

 ### Creating actions
-Below are action blueprints which define the different actions we need, to trigger the different Github workflows.
+Below are self-service actions which define the different actions we need, to trigger the different GitHub workflows.

 These actions are defined on their appropriate blueprints.

-::note Customizing GitHub values
+:::note Customizing GitHub values
 Remember to change `CHANGE_TO_YOUR_GITHUB_ORG_NAME` and `CHANGE_TO_YOUR_REPO_NAME` values in the action blueprint.
-You need to replace these with your appropriate Github organization name and repository name.
+You need to replace these with your appropriate GitHub organization name and repository name.
 :::

 <details>